WebReflection/p-cool/README.md

 With native Custom Elements, we need to reserve a single name in a shared global registry to pass through the upgrade, and callbacks, mechanism.

-With `p-cool` elements, the registry is pre-populated with [vanilla-elements](https://github.com/WebReflection/vanilla-elements#readme) extends through a `p-cool-*` prefix, so that `<div is="p-cool-div">`, and `<p is="p-cool-p">`, or `<main is="p-cool-main">` are all valide, already registered, builtin extends, that brings mixins/behaviors to any element, and through their class name, as long as one, or mixin, is defined/attached, through the `define(name, mixin)` module's export.
+With `p-cool` elements, the registry is pre-populated with [vanilla-elements](https://github.com/WebReflection/vanilla-elements#readme) extends through a `p-cool-*` prefix, so that `<div is="p-cool-div">`, and `<p is="p-cool-p">`, or `<main is="p-cool-main">` are all valid, already registered, builtin extends, that brings mixins/behaviors to any element, and through their class name, as long as one, or mixin, is defined/attached, through the `define(name, mixin)` module's export.

 ```html
 <!doctype html>